p2-inc/keycloak/js/apps/admin-ui/src/phaseII/README.md

 - TextAreaControl in ui-shared
   - `rows={props.rows}` to the `TextArea` to allow passing through (allows setting rows number height)
 - In `vite.config.ts` update `outDir` to be `phasetwo.v2` instead of `keycloak.v2`

+## Verify

+Once done, make sure to test a build with the following:

+`mvn clean package -pl :phasetwo-admin-ui -am -DskipTests`